 Hard work is not for nothing.
 It does eventually pay off, just not always in the way people expect.

-*Originally published 6/13/2009 by Lyn Lomasi via Yahoo Contributor Network
+*I originally published a version of this on 6/13/2009 via Yahoo Contributor Network